Maison & Objet Trend Report

 Primed and polished, this luxe look lets the materials do the talking.
-Featuring a cosmetic color palette of deep grape, soft walnut and warm tannin, it takes indulgent materials such as leather, fur, marble and velvet and pairs them with a baked color palette for a look that’s timeless & tasteful.
-Favoring warm metallics over cool, Baked Elements brings gold back into the limelight once more, and we couldn’t be happier.
-Brass and copper served us well for the last few years, but as we move into 2020 we’ll be waving goodbye to industrial metallics and looking towards glimmering gold accessories that’ll make the neutral color palette pop.
+Featuring a cosmetic colour palette of deep grape, soft walnut and warm tannin, it takes indulgent materials such as leather, fur, marble and velvet and pairs them with a baked colour palette for a look that’s timeless & tasteful.
+Favouring warm metallics over cool, Baked Elements brings gold back into the limelight once more, and we couldn’t be happier.
+Brass and copper served us well for the last few years, but as we move into 2020 we’ll be waving goodbye to industrial metallics and looking towards glimmering gold accessories that’ll make the neutral colour palette pop.

-Like browsing the souks & markets of Marrakesh or wandering through local boutiques in a far-flung destination, this look celebrates color, pattern and texture.
-Reminiscent of the treasures you pick up on your travels, it gives block prints and hand carved details the attention they deserve, favoring artisanal handicrafts over mass-produced perfections.
-The bold palette of fuchsia rose, burnt ochre and vintage indigo are softened by neutral grays and off whites, whilst color-pop patterns across accessories and linens makes Global Treasures a look that’s hard to ignore.
+Like browsing the souks & markets of Marrakesh or wandering through local boutiques in a far-flung destination, this look celebrates colour, pattern and texture.
+Reminiscent of the treasures you pick up on your travels, it gives block prints and hand carved details the attention they deserve, favouring artisanal handicrafts over mass-produced perfections.
+The bold palette of fuchsia rose, burnt ochre and vintage indigo are softened by neutral greys and off whites, whilst colour-pop patterns across accessories and linens makes Global Treasures a look that’s hard to ignore.